M4-RAG: A Massive-Scale Multilingual Multi-Cultural Multimodal RAG: Conclusion

 \section{Conclusion}

-In this work, we present $\methodname$, a large-scale multilingual and multimodal benchmark designed to advance research on multimodal RAG.
-By spanning 42 languages and 56 regional dialects and registers, and by providing over 80,000 culturally grounded image–question pairs alongside a controlled multilingual retrieval environment, $\methodname$ offers a rigorous and reproducible testbed for evaluating RAG in realistic settings.
-Our comprehensive experiments across 11 models under 4 model families demonstrate that while RAG reliably boosts the performance of smaller VLMs, this benefit does not consistently extend to larger models and can even reduce accuracy, in other words, larger VLMs exhibit diminished correction rates and a stronger reliance on their internal parametric knowledge.
-We also observe that replacing English instructions and context with multilingual ones consistently reduces performance, indicating that current models remain brittle when required to follow non-English prompts and context.
-These findings highlight the need to rethink retrieval strategies, multilingual grounding, and multimodal integration for next-generation RAG systems.
-We hope that $\methodname$ serves as a foundation for future work toward models that not only retrieve more relevant knowledge, but can meaningfully integrate it to reason robustly across languages, modalities, and cultural contexts.
+In this work, we present $\methodname$, a massive-scale multilingual and multimodal benchmark spanning 42 languages, 56 regional dialects and registers, and over 80,000 culturally grounded image-question pairs for evaluating RAG in realistic settings.
+We conduct comprehensive experiments across 11 models and 3 retrieval configurations, including cross-lingual settings, to characterize the behavior of multilingual multimodal RAG systems.
+Our experiments reveal that while RAG reliably boosts smaller VLMs, larger models exhibit diminished correction rates and stronger reliance on parametric knowledge, and that multilingual context degrades performance even in models explicitly trained on multilingual data.
+These findings suggest that the fundamental challenge is not whether to retrieve, but how to enable effective integration of retrieved information, i.e. since larger models retain correct answers but fail to leverage retrieval for error correction, this may indicate misalignment between retrievers and foundation models.
+We therefore advocate for model-aware retrieval strategies that optimize for integration utility rather than query relevance alone, through directions such as joint retriever-VLM post-training or test-time adaptation.
+We hope $\methodname$ serves as a foundation for future work toward RAG systems that reason robustly across languages, modalities, and cultural contexts.

 {

 }

 \maketitlesupplementary